jwhiting/claude-code-slash-commands/commands/session-03-plan.md

   mocks are worse than no tests at all.
 We prefer integration tests over mocks.
   If you think mocks are the best testing strategy, raise this to me and we will carefully design the strategy together.

+There are two critical steps the must be added to each phase, one at the start and the other at the end.

+Initial task for each phase: (include literally, do not compress this)

+    Re-read all documents in the dev session directory in full to ensure complete context.
+Every file must be read from start to finish, no exceptions.
+No summarizations or skipping of files or sections are allowed.

+Provide the full path to the dev session directory in this plan step.

+Final task for each phase: (include literally, do not compress this)

+    Write out a file in the dev session folder, `phaseN-context.md` where N is the current phase number, which is suitable for giving a fresh, blank-slate Claude Code session the detailed information it needs to understand what happened in this phase so that it can confidently tackle the next one.
+    This includes but is not limited to:
+    - key initial context: a summary of the spec goals, locations of the spec/plan files in the dev session for further reading, and any other critical facts or instructions that have been given that must be remembered.
+    - a concise but detailed recapitulation of work that was done
+    - problems or unexpected situations encountered and how they were addressed, and anything that deviated from the plan or was not captured in the plan.
+    - anything that is currently expected to be broken or has not been validated/tested

+    After writing this file, commit the changes to your working branch and push them to remote.